vitaltechsol/Phidgets2Prosim/manual/README.md

   - hub5000-2
 ```

 List each hub device server name.
 Found in Phidgets control panel.
 You can change the hub name using the Phidgets hub web interface and use a more descriptive name.
+Hubs are initialized here but each instace uses the Serial number to talk to the hub.
+These do not need to be reference again.
+But they must be initialized.

 ## [Phidgets Inputs](#phidgetsinputinst)